ITC Ratnadipa: History

 A documentary film titled Making of the Iconic Ahasa One Sky Bridge aired on Ada Derana on 30 May 2021.
 Ahasa One built above 100 m.
 The sky bridge accommodates two 50 m long infinity pools and a jazz lounge and bar.
-In May 2021, WelcomHotels Lanka received an 18-month extension to commence commercial operation begins on 1 January 2022 from the minister of Finance Mahinda Rajapaksa.
+In May 2021, WelcomHotels Lanka received an 18-month extension to commence commercial operation begins on 1 January 2022 from the Ministry of Finance Mahinda Rajapaksa.
 The project was gazetted under the Strategic Development Act in October 2012 and received generous tax breaks.
 ITC Limited stated in its 2021/22 annual report that the project impeded by the Sri Lankan economic crisis.
 The project was running on schedule until the third quarter of 2019.
 The project completed superstructure construction in of the residence building, the hotel and the Podium, the commercial and retail area in June 2022.

 Operations

 In June 2023, Sujeet Kumar was appointed as the general manager of ITC Ratnadipa.
 Kumar previously worked as pre-operational general manager of Sheraton Colombo in 2016.
 In July 2023, the opening of the hotel delayed yet again.
 WelcomHotels Lanka received its third extension in seven years from President Ranil Wickremesinghe as the minister of Investment Promotion.
 The project received 5.86 acre land and is exempted from foreign exchange regulations.
 The hotel was inaugurated by president Ranil Wickremesinghe on 25 April 2024.
 Prime Minister Dinesh Gunawardena and the Indian High Commissioner to Sri Lanka Santosh Jha also participated in the event.